 Over in Worcester you will find the DCU Center, the place you need to be if you plan on seeing Journey when they come to town in June!
 One of the great things about this location is that from Union Station you can catch the FREE WRTA Downtown shuttle to the indoor arena.
 Also, this is a great option for families as the Ringling Brothers Barnum and Bailey Circus will be setting up shop there from April 14th through the 16th!

 Don’t let state lines hinder your concert intake.
 Take the commuter rail to Providence for a bevy of great live performances.
 It’s a mere 4 minute walk from the Providence Train Station to the Dunkin’ Donuts Center, which means you have no excuse not to go see a show there.
-Highlights for this summer include The Chainsmokers (in case you miss them in Boston) and Jason Aldean.
+Highlights for this summer include The Chainsmokers (in case you miss them in Boston) and Jason Aldean of the Facebook

 An option for concerts within Boston itself is the Blue Hills Bank Pavillion.
 Take the silver line to Silver Line Way and you will arrive in less than 5 minutes.
 If the weather is cooperating and you are up for a bit of exercise, consider the 25 minute walk from South Station.
 Catch Idina Menzel, Ryan Adams, Diana Ross and Young the Giant at the amphitheater this summer!

 Make sure to check transit schedules and updates before heading to any event for the best possible travel options.
-Make the most of public transit and enjoy seeing your favorite artists perform!
+Finally, make the most of public transit and go enjoy seeing your favorite artists perform!